PghTechFest/pghtechfest.github.com/Speakers.md

 <p >Twitter: <a href="http://twitter.com/">@</a></p>
 <hr/>
 <h3 id="danilodiaz">Danilo Diaz</h3>
-<p >Dani Diaz (@DaniDiaz), is a Microsoft Developer Evangelist where he helps developers understand Microsoft’s product offerings and strategy.
+<p >Dani Diaz (@DaniDiaz), is a Microsoft Developer Evangelist where he helps developers understand Microsoft's product offerings and strategy.
 His main focus area is Windows Phone development.
 Prior to Microsoft, he lead a team of mobile developers for a large consulting company in Philadelphia.
 He is active in the Philly geek scene and plays around with many different technologies in his spare time.</p>
 <p >Blog/Website: <a href="Smallandmighty.net">Smallandmighty.net</a></p>
 <p >Twitter: <a href="http://twitter.com/DaniDiaz">@DaniDiaz</a></p>
 <hr/>
 <h3 id="jeremyjarrell">Jeremy Jarrell</h3>
 <p >Jeremy Jarrell is a professional software developer specializing in commercial application development for the enterprise space.
-He is heavily involved in the local developer community both as a regular presenter throughout the Pittsburgh and Philadelphia regions as well as an author whose articles have appeared on sites such as Simple-Talk.com and DZone.com.
+He is heavily involved in the local developer community both as a regular presenter throughout the Pittsburgh and Philadelphia regions as well as an author whose articles have appeared on sites such as Simple-Talk.com and DZone.com.<br/>
 He is currently the Software Development Team Lead at Matrix Solutions of Pittsburgh, PA, the leading provider of strategic account analysis and CRM software to the media industry.
 </p>
 <p >Blog/Website: <a href="www.jeremyjarrell.org">www.jeremyjarrell.org</a></p>
 <p >Twitter: <a href="http://twitter.com/jeremyjarrell">@jeremyjarrell</a></p>
 <hr/>
 <h3 id="joelmason">Joel Mason</h3>
 <p >Joel Mason is an aspiring software craftsman currently working in the healthcare arena as a Senior Software Developer at McKesson Automation.
 He also has had the opportunity to teach Software Engineering at Geneva College for the past couple of years.
-Joel embraces agile methods to help bring about high quality software that solves customers’ problems.
-Some of Joel’s current interests in development are Behavior Driven Development, test automation and building distributed systems.</p>
+Joel embraces agile methods to help bring about high quality software that solves customers' problems.
+Some of Joel's current interests in development are Behavior Driven Development, test automation and building distributed systems.</p>
 <p >Blog/Website: <a href=""></a></p>
 <p >Twitter: <a href="http://twitter.com/jamason05">@jamason05</a></p>
 <hr/>